ponylang/ponylang-website/content/blog/last-week-in-pony-112722.md

 ## Distributed Cycle Detector Work Underway

-Sean T. Allen has started working on replacing Pony's [centralized cycle-detector](https://github.com/ponylang/ponyc/blob/main/src/libponyrt/gc/cycle.c) with a [distributed one](https://ponylang.zulipchat.com/#narrow/stream/190365-runtime/topic/new.20.22cycle.20detector.22) that works on local knowledge and message passing.
+Sean T. Allen has started working on replacing Pony's [centralized cycle detector](https://github.com/ponylang/ponyc/blob/main/src/libponyrt/gc/cycle.c) with a [distributed one](https://ponylang.zulipchat.com/#narrow/stream/190365-runtime/topic/new.20.22cycle.20detector.22) that works on local knowledge and message passing.

 ### Pony Development Sync

 [Audio](https://sync-recordings.ponylang.io/r/2022_11_22.m4a) from the November 22nd, 2022 sync is available.

-This week's sync went from one where Sean was expecting to do a solo sync where he went over issues and recorded the process to a fairly "group oriented sync".
-Attendees this week were Sean T. Allen, Joe Eli McIlvain, Jason Carr, Red Davies, and Adrian Boyko.
+This week's sync went from one where Sean was expecting to do a solo sync going over issues and record the process to a fairly "group-oriented sync".
+Attendees this week were: Sean T. Allen, Joe Eli McIlvain, Jason Carr, Red Davies, and Adrian Boyko.

 We covered a number of issues and PRs across the RFC and ponyc repos.
 A decent amount of time was spent giving a quick history of the cycle detector as it relates to a PR from Sean that fixed a couple of race conditions in actor/cycle detector interactions and some live triaging of a nasty type system bug by Jason and Joe.

 Some sync meetings aren't very exciting.
-This is a good one, and if you don't often listen to the recordings, we would give this a "7 of 10" for "worth your time".
+This is a good one, and if you don't often listen to the recordings, we would give this a rating of: "worth your time".

 If you are interested in attending a Pony Development Sync, please do!
 We have it on Zoom specifically because Zoom is the friendliest platform that allows folks without an explicit invitation to join.
 Every week, [a development sync reminder](https://ponylang.zulipchat.com/#narrow/stream/189932-announce/topic/Sync.20Reminder) with full information about the sync is posted to the [announce stream](https://ponylang.zulipchat.com/#narrow/stream/189932-announce) on the Ponylang Zulip.
 You can stay up-to-date with the sync schedule by subscribing to the [sync calendar](https://calendar.google.com/calendar/ical/59jcru6f50mrpqbm7em4iclnkk%40group.calendar.google.com/public/basic.ics).
 We do our best to keep the calendar correctly updated.